-Spondylolisthesis (pronounced spon-dee-low-lis-thee-sis) is made up from the Greek words spondylos, which means “spine” and listhesis, meaning “slide.”
-The condition spondylolisthesis describes a spinal defect in which one vertebra slides with respect to the vertebra below it.
-The result may be a “swayback” posture that may be slight or pronounced, depending on the degree of movement. .
-Spondylolisthesis is a common cause of back pain for teens, but can affect older people as well.
+The term spondylolisthesis describes a defect in which the spine is misaligned, as one vertebra slides forward over the vertebra below it.
+As a result of the slippage in the spine, there may be an abnormal curve in the upper lumbar spine known as a swayback, depending on the degree of movement.
+Spondylolisthesis is a common cause of back pain in children and adolescents but can affect older people as well.

 - Pain medication, either prescription or over-the-counter

 Conservative therapies are not effective for every patient.
 If you do respond to your physician’s conservative recommendations, surgical approaches may prove to be the only effective treatment options.
 Before agreeing to a highly invasive open spine procedure, it is important to explore all of the minimally invasive alternatives to traditional surgeries before undergoing any surgical intervention.

 Minimally invasive treatment options for spondylolisthesis

 As the leader in minimally invasive spine surgery,^ Laser Spine Institute performs minimally invasive decompression, and in severe cases, stabilization procedures, to strengthen the spine and alleviate the debilitating symptoms associated with spondylolisthesis.

 We have a 3 percent complication rate, a 0.49 percent infection rate and offer no lengthy recovery^ when compared to traditional open spine surgery.
 Contact our dedicated team with any questions or concerns you may have about our outpatient procedures.